nylas/sync-engine/README.md

 ## High-level design

-This will end up being a very complicated system, so it's important to define reasonalble abstractions initially.
+This will end up being a very complicated system, so it's important to define reasonable abstractions initially.
 In general, this will follow the MVC pattern.

 ### Browser / Client

 The client will be a [single page app](http://singlepageappbook.com/single-page.html) in the sense that view updates will not require reloading the page.
 All templating will be done client-side.

-##### UI+view manipualtion
+##### UI+view manipulation

 Handled by Angular.JS.
 This will be (hopefully) pure DOM manipulation, and not require lots of javascript for things like animation.
 Try to do it with [CSS transitions](http://daneden.me/animate/).
 Obviously some JS will be needed for text formatting, but keep this cleanly separated using Angular's defined abstractions.

 ##### Data model

 Probably native javascript.
-A lof of this will be heavily cached and take advantage of `localStorage` or the HTML5 file system APIs.
+A lot of this will be heavily cached and take advantage of `localStorage` or the HTML5 file system APIs.
 Javascript is weird.

 Maybe use a framework like [breeze](http://www.breezejs.com/documentation/introduction) for this abstraction.